"I live with no boundaries... I don't like being boxed in."

 The most powerful lesson from Druski's rise isn't about comedy techniques or social media strategy.
 It's about psychological resilience.

-When his family doubted his path, when college didn't work out, when critics questioned his talent - Druski didn't let rejection deflate him.
+When his family doubted his path, when college didn't work out, when Netflix and Amazon said no, when frivolous lawsuits threatened his reputation, Druski didn't let rejection deflate him.
 He let it fuel him.

 This is the essence of the healthy Challenger personality.
 Where others might see obstacles as reasons to quit, Type 8s see them as reasons to push harder.

-His depression in college wasn't the end of his story - it was the crucial turning point that forced him to find his true path.
-His family's academic expectations didn't crush his spirit - they gave him something to rebel against creatively.
+His depression in college wasn't the end of his story.
+It was the crucial turning point that forced him to find his true path.
+His family's academic expectations didn't crush his spirit.
+They gave him something to rebel against creatively.
+Netflix's rejection didn't end his Hollywood dreams.
+It forced him to build something even bigger on his own terms.

 The next time you're feeling like an outsider or facing doubters, remember Druski's internal mantra: "watch, I'ma show y'all."